Toro (comics): Other versions

 Before an Earth-616 counterpart appeared in the second Young Allies series, the Toro of Counter-Earth is called Benito Serrano.
 He is a member of the Young Allies of Counter-Earth, who can transform into a super-strong Minotaur-like humanoid (toro means "bull" in Italian and in Spanish).

+In the future timeline where the Hulk became the Maestro, Toro gradually lost his powers and served as the Maestro's First Minister (having previously served the original Maestro, Hercules).